 - Interdisciplinary Working Groups

 The Center sponsors working groups on topics originated by affiliated faculty.
 You may propose your own, or join an existing one.
-The Center currently supports four groups of faculty and students: the Border Wall Project, Health and Human Rights, Human Rights and the Arts, and the Research Cluster on Women, Gender and Human Rights.
+The Center currently supports a number of groups of faculty and students, including: Human Rights and Archives, Health and Human Rights, Human Rights and the Arts, Gender and Security, and the Texas-Mexico Border Wall.
 To join one of these existing groups, you can email the respective group organizers, listed on our website here.
 To propose a new Working Group, please refer to the call for proposals here.

 - Research Assistance

 The Center's human rights scholars (law and graduate students) are available to conduct small (10 hours or less) human rights research projects.
 For more information, contact William Chandler.